TikhonJelvis/RL-book/book/chapter2/chapter2.md

 For the rest of the book, we will assume that whenever we are talking about a Value Function, the discount factor $\gamma$ is appropriate to ensure that the Expected Return from each state is finite.

 Note that we are (as usual) assuming the fact that the Markov Reward Process is stationary (time-invariant probabilities of state transitions and rewards).
 Now we show a creative piece of mathematics due to [Richard Bellman](https://en.wikipedia.org/wiki/Richard_E._Bellman).
-Bellman noted that the Value Function has a recursive structure.
+[Bellman noted](https://press.princeton.edu/books/paperback/9780691146683/dynamic-programming) [@Bellman1957] that the Value Function has a recursive structure.
 Specifically,

 \begin{equation}
 \begin{split}